-Determined athletes are driven to find anything which will increase their ability over their competition, as well as help them perform optimally.
-Athletes use Hypnosis and imagery to improve their skill and game.
-Some of them consider the hypnosis as a magical effect and a legitimate form of treatment which many have said to of been very effective in promoting a positive attitude and a change into developing new habits and behaviours whilst also releasing the negative thoughts and behaviours.
+Determined athletes are driven to find anything that will increase their ability over their competition and help them perform optimally.
+Athletes use Hypnosis and imagery to improve their skills and game.
+Some of them consider hypnosis as a magical effect and a legitimate form of treatment which many have said to of been very effective in promoting a positive attitude and a change into developing new habits and behaviours whilst also releasing the negative thoughts and behaviours.
 Even such famous athletes have participated with highly trained hypnotherapists to help them achieve increasingly significant gains and improve their personal performance despite their sport.

 What does Hypnosis do?

 Beliefs and behaviours are constituted between the force of the unconscious mind, by using a technique such as hypnosis which examines the change at an unconscious level means the effects will be highly effective.
 Hypnosis helps athletes to develop self-worth and overcome self-doubt in order to increase their performance, so they are able to move on to achieve higher skills.
 Many of the skills athletes possess are increased during treatment such as having a higher level of self-belief and becoming more confident in succeeding beyond what their previous intention was.
 Hypnosis can also help an athlete acquire intense focus which is crucial at the height of their sport.
 Not only does hypnosis help an athlete to overcome performance anxiety or pre-nerves but what makes the difference between winning a gold medal and coming 5th place is the ability to feel confident and have the determination to fulfil their passion.